rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 This code review session shows a benefit of having someone around who keeps a repository of potential issues in their head.
 I have noticed that developers are typically surprised when computation behavior keeps changing, yet are mostly not willing to engage with the concept of referential transparency.
 I also think many do not think about what 100% test coverage implies and what it does not[^limitations].

-[^limitations]: I will repeat myself here, it does seem that there is a more general lack of understanding the limitations of  empirical reasoning.
+[^limitations]: I will repeat myself here, it does seem that there is a more general lack of understanding about the limitations of empirical reasoning.
 Few people think about physics as a set of simplified mathematical models that only approximate reality.
 Few people look deeply for bias in biological studies.
 100% test coverage is in the "we tested it and it is correct" category.

+Let's get a little philosophical:

+Alice: "Ideal code to me is one I would still be proud of after 10 years"
+Bob: "If you think about your 10 year old code as perfect, you learned nothing in these 10 years"
+Alice: "I am looking for something as timeless as mathematics"
+Carol: "Mathematics keeps improving and changing I am sure, everything does"
+Alice: "No, it only grows, it has not changed its mind in 100+ years"

+This is almost an exact copy of a conversation I had with some of my coworkers.
+Formal reasoning is a foreign concept to many programmers.
+The immutability analogy I have used before works well here: mathematics is immutable while empirical sciences mutate in-place.

+_side_note_start
+IMO, programming has both, there are parts of programming that are immutable (stay as good as new) and parts that we mutate in-place (parts we keep rethinking and improving).
+We consider PLs that reach a certain threshold of usage as immortal.
+A PL could be immortal but the ideas that went into its design may have died a long time ago.
+For that reason alone, it is a good idea to try to broaden the amount of formalism.
+_side_note_end

-These conversation examples were not intended to be exhaustive.
+These conversation examples were not intended to be exhaustive (and somewhat biased).
 I invite you to think more about the differences between pragmatists and theorists in both creating and consuming the code.
 I invite you to think more about how each side thinks.
+I need to emphasize, this is not a binary separation where everyone is are either pragmatist or theorist.
+Many of us have both traits, just one is more dominant then the other.

 _side_note_start
 For a very long time I could not figure out why certain decisions about PLs and popular library designs are being made.
-I could not understand why certain bugs remain not fixed, why there are no deprecation attempts, why certain design decisions have been made in the first place.
+I could not understand why certain bugs remain not fixed, why there are no deprecation attempts, why certain decisions have been made in the first place.
 The idea of software as something that is made from loose ends and somehow made whole by a testing effort feels wrong to me.
 The empirical mindset I have tried to explain here is my best attempt at understanding these things.
-E.g. it cannot explain why Java maintainers decided not to deprecate standard library classes where `equals` is not symmetric (the list of such examples is long[^why]).
+E.g. I cannot explain in any other way why Java maintainers decided not to deprecate standard library classes where `equals` is not symmetric (the list of such examples is long[^why]).
 If I was in charge of designing programming courses, an example exercise would look like this:

 > &emsp;  *There is a common belief that TypeScript compilation flags like `strictNullChecks` prevent escaped `null` and `undefined`.
 &emsp;  Exploit how TS defines variance to create a function that has `number` as the return type but it returns `undefined` for some of its input parameter values.*

 The pragmatist take (as I see it) is: the ingredients you use do not need to be sound, there are just a part of noise.
-This thinking does not resonate with me but it does help me understand some decisions better.
+I do not agree with this argument, but at least I think I know what the argument is.
 _side_note_end

-[^why]: I created a long list of logically unsound decisions made by PLs and some mainstream libraries in this [_add_blank_target footnote](2022-08-30-code-cognitiveload.html#fn12) in my previous post, I wrote a [_add_blank_target footnote](2022-08-30-code-cognitiveload.html#fnref19) about Haskell as well.
+[^why0]: I created a long list of logically unsound decisions made by PLs and some mainstream libraries in this [_add_blank_target footnote](2022-08-30-code-cognitiveload.html#fn12) in my previous post, I wrote a [_add_blank_target footnote](2022-08-30-code-cognitiveload.html#fnref19) about Haskell as well.

-I have noticed some pragmatists (not all!) arrive at conclusions too soon.
-E.g. “ABC PL is no good, each time I try it I get (this) negative experience”, "Our issues are caused by the technology we use", etc.  This is often confounding correlation with causation and is bad empirical reasoning.
-These statements can be valid if there is more than the observations to support them.

-I need to emphasize, this is not a binary separation where everyone is are either pragmatist or theorist.
-Many of us have both traits, just one is more dominant then the other.

-## vs other empirical

-The odd discourse between formal and empirical is, IMO, not unique to programming.
-I still remember a few anecdotes about "a mathematician, a physicist, a chemist, ...".
-Empirical vs deductive, if one needs to budge then the empirical wins, deductive moves.
-This makes sense: observations overrule theory.
-Mathematics is called _The Queen of Sciences_[^gauss] but in that analogy she is more a figure head monarch.
-E.g. theoretical physicists are happy to do crazy mathematically unsound things before they pat themselves in the back.
-There is often a lot of hand waving in how formalism is applied in empirical sciences[^handwaving].

-Some argue that computer science and programming could benefit from a stricter rule and more respect of _The Queen_.
-After all, a logical flaw in PL design or a program design is a problem, right?
-This position appears to be rather rare[^reynolds] (restricted to functional programmers).
-That is, IMO, one of the reasons why FP is divided from the mainstream.

-[^gauss]: I believe the _The Queen of Sciences_ phrase is attributed to Gauss (needless to say, a mathematician).

-[^handwaving]: From my applied mathematics past life, I vaguely remember a lot of physics as physicist marching forward while mathematicians slowly followed rebuilding the path with valid formalism.
-Quantum mechanics, Dirac measure...
-A lot of science uses very simplified mathematical models.
-E.g. gas dynamics uses hyperbolic PDEs: these ignore (a small) diffraction effects of things like viscosity, thus, changing the mathematical model qualitatively.
-There are (decent but hand waving) arguments why these PDEs make sense but the gist is: they seem to match observations.
-Interestingly, I considered a lot of economics and finance (e.g. Black-Scholes equation) more formally sound than, say, physics.

-[^reynolds]: I just love the beginning story in [_add_blank_target Types, Abstraction and Parametric Polymorphism (John C. Reynolds)](https://people.mpi-sws.org/~dreyer/tor/papers/reynolds.pdf) paper.

-The difference is, IMO, where the source of truth is.
-In a pure empirical world that source has to be what we observe.
-In programming there can be just enough determinism to favor a stricter application of a deductive process.
-Empirical sciences use mathematics to create simplified (often oversimplified) models of the real world or to just statistically analyze a hypothesis.
-In programming, computations can be directly viewed as mathematical objects.
-Strict formalism in programming is more practical and more relevant.
+[^why]: I will repeat a list I came up with for my last post.
+Example of non-symmetric equals is `java.sql.Timestamp` used with `java.sql.Date` or `java.util.Date`, these remain used as standard JDBC mappings for DB columns, the usage will show no deprecation warning.
+Working in JS often feels like explosives engineering.
+I wrote a blog series about [_add_blank_target TypeScript Types](/tags/TypeScript-Notes.html) and ended up presenting a lot of complexities and gotchas that probably surprise any TS developer.
+How do Hibernate users prevent this [_add_blank_target concurrency issue](http://rpeszek.blogspot.com/2014/08/i-dont-like-hibernategrails-part-2.html)?
+I remember Grails as a land mine of issues, I wrote an 11 part [_add_blank_target blog series](http://rpeszek.blogspot.com/2014/10/i-dont-like-hibernategrails-part-11_31.html) about it back in 2014.
+Java Streams have a very interesting take on referential transparency: if you execute a stream twice the second attempt will fail.
+This is probably the first and only attempt at dynamically typed linear types &#128578; and is bound to create interesting intermittent issues.
+I wrote a [_add_blank_target footnote](2022-08-30-code-cognitiveload.html#fnref19) in the previous post about Haskell ecosystem issues as well.

 ## Negativity